 3. No Job Security

 With outsourcing, downsizing, globalization and pressure to meet the bottom line, job security has become a scarce commodity.
 A substantial amount of employees have been made to feel as valuable to the company as a paper clip.
-Therefore, the backlash has been that workers are changing jobs at a clip of every three years
+Therefore, the backlash has been that workers are changing jobs every two to three years.

-“Changing jobs has become a way of life in today’s workforce,” U.S. Secretary of Labor Elaine Chao said during a March speech in Washington.
-“The average American will have had 10 jobs between the ages of 18 and 38.
+“Changing jobs has become a way of life in today’s workforce” according to the U.S. Department of Labor.
+“The average American will have had ten jobs between the ages of 18 and 38.
 Every year, about one-third of our workforce changes jobs, largely to take advantage of better opportunities.”

 4. Under Appreciation

-When employees don’t feel appreciated, the stress it creates can have a fatal blow to a company’s productivity and bottom line.
+When employees feel unappreciated at work, the stress it creates can strike a fatal blow to the company’s productivity and bottom line.
 There are several ways to display appreciation, but the simplest ones are sometimes all that’s necessary.
-“Nothing says, ‘We don’t appreciate you’ more than when your employee has worked like crazy to finish the project and you reward them by adding more to their plate,” said Joe Folan, Marketing Manager of Talentzoo.com, an Atlanta-based job recruiter.
-“You would be surprised how a half-day on Friday to begin the weekend can be greatly appreciated.”
+“Nothing says, ‘We don’t appreciate you’ more than when your employee has worked like crazy to finish a project, and you reward them by adding more to their plate,” said Joe Folan, Marketing Manager of an Atlanta-based job recruiter.
+“You might be surprised how much a half-day off on Friday to begin the weekend is appreciated.”

-If you’ve never felt overworked at one time in your career, you probably don’t have a pulse.
-Aside from not getting paid enough, this is probably the most common complaint employees have – whether it’s true or not.
+If you’ve never felt overworked at some time in your career, you probably don’t have a pulse.
+Aside from not getting paid enough, this is probably the most common employee complaint – whether it’s true or not.
 And it certainly can have more impact than getting a hundred bucks less in your paycheck every week.
-The toll on overworked employees can include fatigue, irritability, weight gain, insomnia, and a whole host of other physical and mental ailments. .
+The toll on overworked employees can include fatigue, irritability, weight gain, insomnia, and a whole host of other physical and mental ailments.

 Everyone’s had the micromanaging boss breathing down their neck.
 The boss that’s involved is great.
 The one who’s over-involved can be a nightmare.
 The micromanager shows little trust in employees and robs them of the ability to do their job.
 Micromanagers usually have an obsessive-compulsive behavior and fear if they don’t stay on top of an employee, then their job is on the line.
 The only real way to stop an employer from micromanaging is to tell them that you can produce better results if given the freedom to do so.
 Of course, that conversation has to be polite and tactful.